Do you live in an older home that has peeling paint or old windows? The Wisconsin

 - Mileage: If you travel out of your county for work, you can be reimbursed for your mileage to and from the jobsite.

-What project consultant company costs are reimbursable?
+What project investigation company costs are reimbursable?

 - Work time: Get reimbursed for the cost of doing risk assessments and clearances on LSHP-enrolled properties.